aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 ---
-title: "How to Create Multi-Frame TIFF Images with Aspose.Imaging for .NET"
+title: "How to Convert JPEG to TIFF and Create Multi-Frame TIFF Images with Aspose.Imaging for .NET"
-description: "Learn how to create multi-frame TIFF images using Aspose.Imaging in .NET.
-Master setting up your environment, configuring TiffOptions, resizing JPEGs, and adding frames."
+description: "Learn how to convert JPEG to TIFF and create multi‑frame TIFF images using Aspose.Imaging for .NET.
+Includes setup, TiffOptions configuration, loading images from directory, and frame handling."
-date: "2025-06-02"
+date: "2026-02-09"
 weight: 1
 url: "/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/"
 keywords:
 - create multi-frame tiff images
 - Aspose.Imaging for .NET tutorial
 - configure TiffOptions in .NET
 ---

 {{< blocks/products/pf/main-wrap-class >}}